 - Project Period:September 2010 – August 2013

 Summary: Since its inception in 2001, the Health-e-Access telemedicine network (HeA) in Rochester, NY, has been used to manage acute childhood illness.
-Three telemedicine service models have evolved from HeA's ability to bring care directly to children, instead of children traveling to their care provider.
-The three models focus on child, school, and after-hours neighborhood care.
-These models give families in Rochester several options for care of children with acute illnesses.
+Three telemedicine service models have evolved from HeA’s ability to bring care directly to children, instead of children traveling to their care provider.
+The three models focus on care in school, daycare, and after-hours neighborhood settings.
+School settings include all Rochester city schools and a large center for children with severe developmental disabilities.
+These models give families in Rochester several new options for care of children with acute illnesses.
 Dr. McConnochie and his research team hypothesized that families will embrace the use of telemedicine via these new service models once they recognize their advantages over traditional care models, such as the use of emergency department care.

-The goal of this project is for HeA to replace inconvenient, inefficient, and expensive traditional models of care with convenient, high-quality, and less-expensive models.
-The project is deploying and solidifying sustainable business models for each of the three telemedicine service models in four inner-city zip code areas in Rochester.
-Additionally, the project is identifying facilitators and barriers of implementation, monitoring the impact on utilization patterns, and creating and disseminating an implementation and sustainability toolkit.
+The goal of this project is for HeA to replace inefficient traditional models of care with more convenient, high-quality, lower-cost models.
+The project is deploying and solidifying sustainable business models for each of the three telemedicine service models in the four inner-city zip code areas of Rochester.
+Additionally, the project is identifying facilitators of and barriers to implementation, monitoring the impact on utilization patterns, and creating and disseminating an implementation and sustainability toolkit.
 The research team is using both qualitative and quantitative methods of research, including unstructured key informant interviews, semi-structured interviews, and statistical analysis of utilization patterns.
-Identification of facilitators and barriers to replication of an existing telemedicine model may promote widespread replication in other communities and for a broader range of patients.
+The identification of facilitators and barriers to implementing a similar telemedicine model may promote widespread replication in other communities and for a broader range of patients.

 - Achieve substantial deployment and solidify sustainable business models for each of the three urban telemedicine service models.
 (Ongoing)